CNS-OIST/NEURONPAP/README.md

 # Welcome to the NEURON model for depolarization of Perisynaptic Astrocyitc Processes(PAPs)

-## Active enhancement of synapse driven depolarization of perisynaptic astrocytic processes
+## Mechanisms of perisynaptic astrocyte depolarization in response to neuronal activity

-- Ryo J. Nakatani(ryo.nakatani@oist.jp)
+- Ryo J. Nakatani(<ryo.nakatani@oist.jp>)

 Last Modified: Fri, 1 Nov 15:01:54 JST 2024

 # introduction

 Welcome to the NEURON model for depolarization of Perisynaptic Astrocyitc Processes(PAPs) This model tries to explore the electrophysiolgical properties at PAPs.
 It is the model used in the paper,

-"Active enhancement of synapse driven depolarization of perisynaptic astrocytic processes" by RJ Nakatani and E De Schutter
+"Mechanisms of perisynaptic astrocyte depolarization in response to neuronal activity" by RJ Nakatani and E De Schutter

 # installation

 Clone this git repository to your computer.
 The software runs using NEURON and python3.
-The model has been tested on NEURON ver 8.2 and python 3.10 using MacOSX Ventura 13.0 on a Apple M1 Ultra cpu.
+The model has been tested on NEURON ver 8.2 and python 3.10 using MacOSX Ventura 13.0 on a Apple M1 Ultra cpu and Ubuntu Jammy Jellyfish (22.04.4) on a AMD Ryzen Threadripper PRO 7955WX.

 # quick start usage

 To run the simulations and acquire the main figures of the paper run the command

 ```bash
  % cd src
  % bash analysis.sh
 ```

 It is recommended to run in parallel with a machine that has over 8 processes.
 The ```analysis.sh``` will try to access the number of available processes before running suitable experimental protocols in parallel.
 If you have ```nproc``` command installed use it to check the number of processes available.

 # program capabilities

 The model called by ```NEURONPAP.py``` runs various experiments used in the paper.
 For explanation of experiments use,

 ```bash
 % python NEURONPAP.py -h
 ```

 Which should explain the various command arguments you can utilize to trigger specific experiments.

-To run in parallized mode (only specific experimental protocols will utilize paralization), run the code with ``` mpiexec -n [numProc] python NEURONPAP.py [args]```
+To run in parallized mode (only specific experimental protocols will utilize paralization), run the code with ```mpiexec -n [numProc] python NEURONPAP.py [args]```

 ```
 usage: NEURONPAP.py [-h] [-r] [-o] [-s] [-n] [-d] [-c] [--spillOver] [--kComp] [--ekComp] [--koComp] [--gluSpill] [-v] [-b] [-p] [--vClamp] [--debug] [--ko KO] [--PAPCount PAPCOUNT] [--stimCount STIMCOUNT] [--ExpVm] [--ek EK]